JanMarcoRuizdeVargas/clustercausal/README.md

 This repository was developed as part of my master thesis at TUM.

-I use the novel C-DAG (https://arxiv.org/abs/2202.12263) framework as background knowledge for causal discovery.
+We use the novel C-DAG (https://arxiv.org/abs/2202.12263) framework as background knowledge for causal discovery.

 <!-- Find my thesis at https://sharelatex.tum.de/read/npjkjggtqffh .
 Find the data used for the simulation studies at https://drive.google.com/drive/folders/1EViPZTdyvURl0vlQWfsmtFgypXUi0zym?usp=sharing .  -->